docpad-archive/documentation/Showcase.md

 - [Tomohisa Oda](http://tomohisaoda.com/) - Japanese: Web engineer and designer from Japan
 - [The Open Document Format's Plugfest](http://www.odfplugfest.org/) - The ODF plugfests are an ongoing series of vendor-neutral events, bringing together implementers and stakeholders of the standard
 - [uberFrak](http://uberfrak.com) - French: Silly uchronias and fake stories
+- [Vicktor Ilieff](http://www.viktorilieff.com/) - Viktor Ilieff is an artist, conductor, composer and visionary.
+His art rests on the principle that the aesthetics of the means of expression should align with the times we live in.
 - [v1rtual](http://v1rtual.net) - English & German: Blog about hacking, electronics, turtels and stuff
 - [Workshop 33](http://www.workshop33.com/) - Hand-crafted websites, made in Sonoma County since 1999